aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/using-checksum-in-1d-barcodes/_index.md

 The *Code 128* standard uses an improved algorithm for checksum controls compared with *Code 39*.
 In this algorithm, each barcode digit is weighted based on its position index.

 ## **Checksum Settings**
-Different types use particluar checksum controls (optional or obligatory) and different checksum calculation algorithms.
+Different types use particular checksum controls (optional or obligatory) and different checksum calculation algorithms.
 When checksum controls are obligatory, ***Aspose.BarCode for Java*** utilizes the most common algorithm for that symbology.
 When needed, the checksum character is added as the last barcode character.
 The [*EnableChecksum*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/EnableChecksum) enum is intended for checksum calculation in 1D barcodes.
 It is set to *Yes* for the types with obligatory checksum controls and *No* for those with an optional check digit by default.

 Barcode standards with optional and obligatory checksum settings are listed below.